My shopping cart

 Beautiful leather bags, the end product of painstaking, ritualized craftsmanship, deserve to be treated with care.
-Here's how to protect your investment piece in five easy steps
+Here's how to protect your investment piece in five easy steps.

 of both sexes, who cherish the supple hand, understated burnish and heady aroma that can only emanate from the premium quality skin.

 Remember, however, that your favorite Quarzovivo or Pelletteria Veneta aren't wrought from metal or ceramic.
 They are organic artifacts, and as lustrous as your new purchases are, they may, when left to their own devices, become desiccated and dull.
 That is why maintenance of your leather bags and other small accouterments is so crucial if you want to enjoy them for as long as possible.
 Here’s how beginning with a glossary of terms you should know if you're going to take proper care of your specific leather carrier.

-- Most leather bags are vegetable-tanned with tannin.
+Most leather bags are vegetable-tanned with tannin.
 Downside: vegetable-tanned leather bags discolor and shrivel when drenched in water.

-Items made from crocodile skin are particularly susceptible to water damage, and should ideally be maintained by brand specialists.
+Items made from crocodile skin are particularly susceptible to water damage and should ideally be maintained by brand specialists.

 All alligator skins come from the American Alligator, classified by CITES as a non-endangered species.
-The difference between alligator and crocodile is subtle, but when examined carefully, alligator scales are free from the pits present in genuine croc.
+The difference between alligator and crocodile is subtle, but when examined carefully, alligator scales are free from the pits present in genuine crocodile.